 Keyboard Connectivity Options: USB, PS/2, and Bluetooth

-When it comes to connecting your keyboard to your computer, there are several options available, each with its own set of advantages and disadvantages.
-The most common connectivity options for keyboards are USB, PS/2, and Bluetooth.
-Understanding the differences between these options can help you choose the best one for your needs.
+When it comes to connecting a keyboard to a computer, there are several options available, each with its own set of advantages and disadvantages.
+The most common keyboard connectivity options are USB, PS/2, and Bluetooth.
+In this article, we will delve into the details of each option, exploring their technical aspects, compatibility, and usage scenarios.

 USB Connectivity